 Features and Functions

-A tip: Regularly calibrate the digital compass, especially after location changes, battery changes, or temperature fluctuations, and keep away from metallic or magnetic interference sources [5].
+A tip: Calibrate the digital compass regularly, especially after location changes, battery changes, or temperature fluctuations, and keep away from metallic or magnetic interference sources [5].

 Pros and Cons